The pandemic has created cavity-prone children | News Channel 3-12

 The association is encouraging parents not to skip routine visits, since it can lead to an increase in children's tooth decay.

-A delay in bringing the little ones to the dentist can lead to more dental emergencies than necessary such as: gingivitis and tooth extractions.
+A delay in bring the little one's to the dentist can lead to more dental emergencies than necessary such as: gingivitis and tooth extractions.

 "I have seen a lot of children that never had cavities before, and now they are coming back to the office and their front teeth are having several cavities."
 Dr. Jeannie Beauchamp, President of the American Academy of Pediatric Dentistry.